jongilman88/PowerPlatformSAPIntegration/README.md

 # Power Platform SAP Integration
-Here you will find a number of solutions that integrate Microsoft's Power Platform with SAP.
+Here you will find a number of solutions that will enable your organization to integrate Microsoft's Power Platform with SAP.

 # Pre-Requisites
 Before you get started with these solutions, you will need to prepare your Power Platform environment for SAP integration.
 This can take anywhere from 4 hours for a seasoned Power Platform architect to a few days for a novice.